desktop application is open source software,

 simultaneous sampling of different functions by separate thread groups.

-design allows faster operation and more precise timings.
+design allows faster Test Plan building and debugging.

 Caching and offline analysis/replaying of test results.